dtu-qmcm/qmcm_handbook/quarto_project/masters_info.md

 The project plan does not need to be very detailed, and doesn't need to be followed (although ideally you would follow it).

 ## How to find an external examiner
+For the defense you will need to find an external examinor (from outside of DTU), apart from your supervisors.
+You can find all the external examinors on [CensorNet](https://www.info.censornet.dk/english/).
+To see the examinors, log in through DTU in "Employee at institution", and select the civil censorcorps.
+Most of the relevant censors will be under Civil - Kemi.
+Ideally the examinor should have experience on the topic your thesis is about.
+Unfortunately, that is not displayed in CensorNet.
+You will need to search on the internet, papers, etc. what the potenial examinor is working on and decide based on that.